 The Credit Union will call members back to verify telephone requests, using the telephone number on record or one specifically listed as preferred by the member.

 Other Types of Requests.
-The Credit Union will employ similar verification techniques when requests are sent by mail or via Internet.
+The Credit Union will employ similar verification techniques when requests are sent by mail or via the Internet.

 BALANCING.